Testing? Testing? Is this thing working? What even is modern technology? Whatever.~Bennu (Phoenix) of Zau

 “They went outside when the power went out—but that was hours ago, and she hasn’t seen them since.”
 I pause, watching Sam shiver.
 “The girl is huddled on the couch, waiting for her parents to come inside, when, suddenly, there’s a loud knock on the door.
 THUD!
 THUD!
 THUD!”
 I shout, making her jump.
 “The little girl stares at the door, then gets to her feet, walking slowly, so slowly.
 ‘Mom?’ she calls.
 ‘Dad?’
 Nobody responds.”

 I stare her down, letting the seconds tick by.

 “Well?” she prods, fidgeting with her blanket.
 “Who is it?”

 I grin slyly, going back to my story.
-“The girl reaches for the doorknob, hand trembling.
+“Hand trembling, the girl reaches for the doorknob.
 She grips it, heart pounding in her chest.”
 I draw out the moment, watching Sam shrink into her pillows and blankets.
-“She pulls the door open, and—”
+“She pulls the door open and—”

-Lightning flashes across the window, and Sam pulls her blanket tighter around her.
+Lightning flashes across the window, and Sam jolts.

 “—nobody’s there.
-She walks out onto the porch, and,” I drawl, before shouting, “SOMEBODY GRABS HER!”
+She walks out onto the porch and,” I say in an undertone before shouting, “SOMEBODY GRABS HER!”

-I laugh as she burrows under the blanket, hiding her face.
+I laugh as she burrows into the blanket, hiding her face.

-“It’s not funny!” she yells, pulling her pillows around her under the blanket.
+“It’s not funny!” she grumbles, pulling her pillows around her under the blanket.
 She curls into a ball until I’m not sure which round shape is her and which ones are the pillows.
-“What happens next?” she whispers.
+From under the comforter, she whispers, “What happens next?”